Dhia-zorai/Blog-preview-card/README-template.md

 ### Useful resources

-- [FlexBox Froggy](https://flexboxfroggy.com/) - This is a simple yet an amazing game for anyone who wants to learn or remember flexbox.
+- [Example resource 2](https://flexboxfroggy.com/) - This is a simple yet an amazing game for anyone who wants to learn or remember flexbox.
 I'd recommend it to anyone wanting to improve their flexbox skill.